remkoj/content-cloud-webhooks/README.md

 * The content object that generated the webhook
 * A string representing the action that generated it ("Published", "Deleted", etc.)

-Webhooks are placed in the `IWebhookMaster` queue, and are worked serially.
+Webhooks are placed in the `IWebhookQueue`.
+That object is responsible for working the queue and executing the webhooks.

 A `Webhook` will generate a HTTP request when it is executed, and the results of that will be placed in its `History` property.
 If the HTTP request fails (returns any status code other than 200), the webhook might be retried several times.
 Each time will generate another `WebhookAttempt` record.